openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

 Glance storage was previously configured to use a root partition on a controller node.
-Because of this, in HA mode, Swift was configured to use only 5 Gb of storage.
+Because of this, in HA mode, Swift was configured to use only 5 GB of storage.
 A user was unable to load large images into Glance in HA mode and could receive an out of space error message if a small root partition were used.
 This situation has been corrected by creating special LVM for Glance storage.
 You can modify the size of this partition in the `Disk Configuration` screen.

 Memory leaks in nailgun service
 -------------------------------